 Performing an SMC and NVRAM reset is a common troubleshooting technique used to fix display and power issues.
 If your Mac repeatedly gets stuck on a blank screen every time you wake it up from sleep, you should try resetting the SMC and NVRAM.

-Here’s how to perform an SMC and NVRAM reset:
+Here’s how to perform an SMC and NVRAM reset and hopefully resolve your sleep-wake failure problem:

 - Disconnect the power cord.